-This is a classic flavor pairing that will satisfy any chocolate lover in your life, and I’m a firm believer that every cake maker should have a good chocolate cake and chocolate buttercream recipe up their sleeve.
-Whether you pair them together or use them separately to pair with other flavors, these are some great recipe staples.
-I’ve paired the chocolate buttercream with yellow cake and have paired the chocolate cake with tons of different buttercream recipes, some of my very favorites being almond, coconut, and raspberry buttercream.
+This recipe is everything you want in a chocolate cupcake – rich and decadent, moist and fudgy, and the perfect chocolatey flavor throughout.
+It’s a classic flavor pairing that will satisfy any chocolate lover in your life, and I’m a firm believer that every cake maker should have a good chocolate cake and chocolate buttercream recipe up their sleeve.
+Whether you pair the recipes together or use them separately to pair with other flavors, these are some great staples to add to your recipe box.

 I’ve kept the decoration simple with these babies by piping a swirl of chocolate buttercream with my Wilton 1M tip, but feel free to get creative with the design.
 They’re made even more beautiful with these pretty sprinkles from Fancy Sprinkles in the Birthday Balloons mix.
 I just love the pops of color and texture they add!

 Here’s a quick video of how to make these chocolate cupcakes before you read through the recipe below:

 PS: If you’re into cake decorating videos like this one, be sure to check out my YouTube Channel!
 Click the Subscribe button while you’re there so you never miss a new video.

 Chocolate Cupcakes With Chocolate Buttercream